-- Teachers administer the test 2 times a year - winter and spring.
+- Teachers in grades 1st - 8th administer the test 2 times a year - winter and spring.
+Students in kindergarten will take the test 3 times a year - fall, winter and spring.
 Students in 6th grade and new students to the district will also take the screener exam within the first two weeks of starting school.

-- Students take the ELA and Math tests.
+- Students take the Reading and Math tests.

 - Data provides teachers with a baseline for where students begin the year and can measure individual growth.
 The data also provides insights into individual student areas of growth which assist in differentiation.

 - Used for identifying struggling students and monitoring their progress.

 - Students are benchmarked in the fall, winter, and spring.

 - Benchmark testing is done by specialist teachers or language arts teachers at Hester.

 - Progress monitoring is done by an interventionist.

 - ACCESS is the English language proficiency test administered to ELL students (K-8).

 - Students are assessed in speaking, listening, reading, and writing skills.
 ACCESS administration is mandated by the state.